JetStream for OpenFaaS¶

 flag is used to configure the stream replication factor.
 This should be at least 3 for production environments.

-The command above includes the required settings for using the Stream with a queue-worker.
-We want to retain messages based on limits and discard old messages if these limits are reached.
+.
 You will get prompted interactively for the remaining stream information.
-Use the defaults or configure your own limits for the stream.
+Use the defaults or configure your own storage and limits for the stream.

 ?
 Storage file